kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/index.md

 * ### [Couchbase log appender]({{root_url}}Programming-guide/Key-platform-features/Data-collection/Couchbase-log-appender)

-The Couchbase log appender is responsible for transferring logs from the Operations service to the [Couchbase](http://www.couchbase.com/) storage.
-Logs are stored in document storage.
+The Couchbase log appender is responsible for transferring logs from the Operations service to the [Couchbase](http://www.couchbase.com/) database.
 You can configure Couchbase servers list, bucket name and password.

 * ### [File system log appender]({{root_url}}Programming-guide/Key-platform-features/Data-collection/File-system-log-appender)